UMW in England

 Students will earn 8 transfer credits for two 4-credit courses of their choice.
 ASE is associated with University College, Oxford; many of the British faculty are from Oxford University.
 Classes are held in the Georgian town homes formally occupied by Lord Admiral Nelson, now equipped with a common room, library, and technology.
 Students will choose one core course from ASE’s summer offerings (taught by U.K. faculty) and one seminar (taught by U.S. professors).

 Seminar Courses (U.S. Faculty) — Choose One

 As an alternative to the above course offerings, students may choose to participate in Theatre Summer School under the instruction of Franklin & Marshall’s Rachel Anderson-Rabern Those who take part in Theatre Summer School will enroll in the following two courses:

 Please visit the ASE Summer Program webpage for detailed course information and ASE application instructions.
 The ASE Application is due by February 15, 2020.
 This course satisfies the Experiential Learning OR the Global Inquiry general education requirement by contract with the faculty director only.

 Requirements & Prerequisites

-ASE requires a minimum 3.0 GPA but will consider applicants with a 2.5 or higher GPA with strong letters of recommendation.
+ASE requires a minimum 3.0 GPA but will consider applicants with a 2.5 or higher GPA with two strong letters of recommendation.
 This program is open to all UMW students regardless of major or year of study, but preference is given to students who have completed their sophomore year.
 There are no specific prerequisites for this program.

 Faculty-Led Program Scholarships are available to UMW students (deadlines apply).